Senior Database Administrator (DBA) Salary

 Popular Employer Salaries for Senior Database Administrator (DBA)

 Safeway, Inc., Lockheed Martin Corp, HP Enterprise Services, Wipro, and Oracle Corp. are some prominent firms with considerable interest in employing a large team of Senior Database Administrators.
 Heading up the field in terms of compensation, Visa, Inc. offers the most; Senior Database Administrators earn $128K on average there.
 J.P.
 Morgan Chase & Co.
 (JPMCC), Safeway, Inc., and International Business Machines (IBM) Corp. are a few other companies that offer generous salaries, with Senior Database Administrators earning around $125K, $121K, or $117K at each firm, respectively.

 Others at the bottom of the scale for this job include HP Enterprise Services at $93K, and Lockheed Martin Corp where $95K is the norm, but it is worth noting that some Senior Database Administrators there earn up to $115K.

 Popular Skills for Senior Database Administrator (DBA)

 Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Oracle RAC, Oracle, UNIX, and Oracle 11g are correlated to pay that is above average, with boosts between 7 percent and 11 percent.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Office and Transact-SQL.
-It is not unusual for someone who knows Microsoft SQL Server to be familiar with SQL as well.
+Most notably, skills in Oracle RAC, UNIX, Oracle, and Linux are correlated to pay that is above average, with boosts between 7 percent and 9 percent.
+Skills that pay less than market rate include Microsoft Office and MySQL.
+Those with knowledge of Microsoft SQL Server tend to be skilled in SQL as well.